rexrainbow/phaser3-rex-notes/docs/docs/bracketparser.md

 });
 ```

-- `brackets`: String of left-bracket and right-bracket.
+- `delimiters`: String of left-delimiter and right-delimiter.
     - A single string with 2 characters.
 Default value is `'<>'`.
     - A array with 2 strings
 - `valueConvert` : A callback to convert values.